hasannasrul/Lambda-Monitors/Lambda-API-Monitor/Readme.md

-# Run Selenium in AWS Lambda
+# Run API Monitor in AWS Lambda

 This is a repository to setup API Monitoring using AWS Lambda Function.
 It will Monitor API passed as a event to this function and store the performance logs to AWS S3.